setavenger/go-bip352/README.md

 ## Todo

-- [x] Consider using fixed length byte arrays instead of slice, will help with "type-safety" of keys, hashes, compressed, x-only, scalars
+### Priority 1
 - [x] Sending vectors passing
 - [x] Receiving vectors passing
-- [ ] Include vin checking module (include functionality that allows for checking whether inputs are eligible according to the BIP)
+- [x] Include vin checking module (include functionality that allows for checking whether inputs are eligible according to the BIP)
+  - should be on par with the reference implementation now

+### Priority 2
+- [x] Consider using fixed length byte arrays instead of slice, will help with "type-safety" of keys, hashes, compressed, x-only, scalars
-- [ ] Standardize errors as types
+- [x] Standardize errors as types
 - [ ] Benchmark a map of labels against looping over the slice of labels in matching